JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 Bicycle Accident Map:
 >https://doineedavisa.org/temp.html

+Quick Facts:
+- The annual average Bicycle Accidents per month is: 180
+- The worst month was on May 2013 with 224 bicycle injuries.
-Total Bicyclist Fatalities in Los Angeles from 2013-12018 is:
+- Total Bicyclist Fatalities in Los Angeles from 2013-12018 is: 78
-* 78

-Total Bicyclist Injuries in Los Angeles from 2013-12018 is:
+- Total Bicyclist Injuries in Los Angeles from 2013-12018 is: 10975
-* 10975
+- Most bicycle accidents occured on dry road surfaces.
+- Most bicycle accidents occured on dry weather.
+- Bicycles accidents occured 2% of the time during wet conditions.
+- There were no unusual conditions when most bicycle accidents occured.

 Bicyclist Accidents year:
 - 2013    - 31814